Chrysanthemum (book): Plot

-Victoria doesn't realize that even though Chrysanthemum's name is longer than her own, they each contain four syllables.

 Reception

-Kirkus Reviews said Chrysanthemum is "another winner from this perceptive artist," saying "Henkes's language and humor are impeccably fresh, his cozy illustrations sensitive and funny, his little asides to adults an unobtrusive delight."
+Kirkus Reviews called Chrysanthemum a "winner" and said that "Henkes's language and humor are impeccably fresh, his cozy illustrations sensitive and funny, his little asides to adults an unobtrusive delight".

 The Horn Book Magazine named Chrysanthemum one of the best books of 1991.

 In 1991, the book won the Council of Wisconsin Writers Children’s Book Award.

 Adaptions

 In 1998, Weston Woods developed an animated story based on the book's illustrations, which was narrated by Meryl Streep.
 The film was included on the ALA Notable Children's Videos list in 1999.

 In popular culture

 The book was featured in an episode of Kino's Storytime, read by Paula Poundstone and Kim Karnsrithong.